goabstract/Marketing-for-Engineers/README.md

 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/) by Hiten Shah
 * [How We Got Our First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.

 We used many free marketing channels.
-To be honest, when we started Flawless App we didn't have other ways ¯\_(ツ)_/¯ We wrote cold emails, talk to influencers, manually rectuit users at events, post at Facebook developers groups, worked with developers\designers via Twitter and did many other clever trics. 🎉 These gave us our first 1000 beta users 🎉 So try it out!
+To be honest, when we started Flawless App we didn't have other ways.
+We wrote cold emails, talk to influencers, manually rectuit users at events, post at Facebook developers groups, worked with developers\designers via Twitter and did many other clever trics. 🎉 These gave us our first 1000 beta users 🎉 So try it out!
 The only thing I ask you to keep in mind: Don't Become A Spammer :trollface:

 ## Content Marketing
 When you don't have money or expertise to do paid advertising, consider promotion via content.
 You can run your personal blog or do guest-blogging at the popular industry platforms\blogs (or both).
 Focus on how you can help your users with your articles.
 You don't have to be a profesional writer for making a cool content.
 Just give yourself space to be creative and share your expertise.
 I encorage you to do a content-marketing by yourself, because outsorsing it can be tricky (espesialy at the beginning).